suninthesky/parenting-moments/prompts.md

 ## 12 (context `/htmx-version`)
 Build phase 3 of the development roadmap in README.md.
 Ensure the hx-vals approach of sending data is retained.
 Make the visual feedback immersive.

+## 13 (context `/htmx-version`)
+Remove the Score section from index.html and any associated logic - focus more on the status bars.
+When the timer for the current situation runs out this should impact the childs status untill an option is selected.
+Turn the timer into a progress bar that changes colour as it depletes and spans the top of the current situation card.
+Only reveal the parenting tip after half of the time has passed.
+After selecting an option the current situation section should be replaced with section for the next scenario.
+Extract the JavaScript in index.html into a seperate file.

+## 14 (context `/htmx-version`)
+Almost there.
+Integrate the Parenting Tip into the card for the Current Situation.
+When an option is selected replace the whole Current Situation card with information about the outcome on the childs social, emotional, and learning needs, and a button to load the next scenario.
+When the timer for the current situation runs out change the background of the timer bar to red, with a short notice in the center of the bar explaining the childs patience is lowering.
+Consider revising or removing the '/timeout' endpoint on the server if needed.